Espanto II: Professional wrestling career

-On June 12, 1962 Espanto II won his first ever Lucha de Apuestas, or "bet match", defeating Tomás Riande and thus forcing him to be shaved bald as a result.
-In lucha libre the Lucha de Apuesta victory is considered the highest "prize" that a wrestler can win, more so than championships.
-Two months later he won the hair of Álvaro Velazco in a match in Mexico City.
+On June 12, 1962, Espanto II won his first ever Lucha de Apuestas ("bet match"), defeating Tomás Riande and forcing him to be shaved bald as a result.
+In lucha libre, the Lucha de Apuesta victory is considered the highest "prize" that a wrestler can win, more so than championships.
+Two months later, he won the hair of Álvaro Velazco.
 Those two Apuesta matches were part of a buildup towards one of the feature matches of the 1st EMLL 30th Anniversary Show, held on September 6, 1963.
-At the show Rubén Juárez defeated Espanto II in a Lucha de Apuesta, forcing Espanto to unmask.
-After unmasking he gave his birth name as "Fernando Vázquez Cisneros", using a combination of his and his partners' paternal last names to maintain the story that the Espantos were brothers.
-A few weeks later Espanto I gained a measure of revenge for his team as he defeated Rubén Juárez as part of the 2nd EMLL 30th Anniversary Show.
-In November 1962 Espanto I and II were joined by Espanto III, Euseibo's younger brother Miguel, forming a regular trio.
-At the same time Espanto I and II also regularly teamed up with El Santo, often headlining EMLL shows across Mexico.
+Rubén Juárez defeated Espanto II in a Lucha de Apuesta, forcing Espanto to unmask.
+After unmasking, he gave his birth name as "Fernando Vázquez Cisneros", using a combination of his and his partners' paternal last names to maintain the story that the Espantos were brothers.
+A few weeks later, on September 27, Espanto I gained a measure of revenge for his team, defeating Juárez as part of the 2nd EMLL 30th Anniversary Show.
+In November 1962, Espanto I and II were joined by Espanto III, Eusebio's younger brother Miguel, forming a regular trio.
+They also regularly teamed up with El Santo, often headlining shows across Mexico.
 Teaming with El Santo was part of a storyline where Espanto I and II would attack El Santo after a match, turning Santo to the tecnico side (those that portray the "good guys") in the process.
-On Jun 22, 1963, Espanto I, II and El Santo lost a match to Rito Romero, Rayo de Jalisco, and Henry Pilusso.
-Being disappointed with the loss Espanto II attacked El Santo, but ended up with his own mask torn up and his face covered in blood when El Santo fought back.
-In the buildup to the mask vs. mask match between Espanto I and El Santo, El Santo defeated Espanto II in a Lucha de Apuesta match in late 1963, forcing Espanto II to have all his hair shaved off.
-A couple of months later El Santo would unmask Espanto I, who also stated that his last name was "Vázquez Cisneros".
+On June 22, 1963, Espanto I, II and El Santo lost a match to Rito Romero, Rayo de Jalisco and Henry Pilusso.
+Disappointed with the loss, Espanto II attacked El Santo, but ended up with his own mask torn up and his face covered in blood when El Santo fought back.
+In the buildup to the mask vs. mask match between Espanto I and El Santo, El Santo defeated Espanto II in a Lucha de Apuestas in late 1963, forcing Espanto II to have all his hair shaved off.
+Months later, El Santo unmasked Espanto I, who also stated that his last name was "Vázquez Cisneros".